 Unless you’ve been living in a cave, chances are that you have noticed the debate over health care reform.
 But take heart, dads.
-I’m not here to sell you on the Affordable Care Act, the American Health Care Act or anything with the word Act in the title.
+I’m not here to sell you on Medicare for All, the Affordable Care Act, or anything with the word Act in the title.
 I simply want to ask whether you are covered.

 Like it or not, your body will one day die.
 Like it or not, everyone will go to one of two places: Heaven or Hell.
 Where you end up depends on the plan you choose in life.
 You can go with what the world says, or you can trust Jesus as Lord and Savior.
 If you go with the world, then you will go to Hell when you die.
 If you choose Jesus, then you will have a life after death.